Identifying Hazards and Communicating Risks

 Animals | Allergies, zoonoses | |

-Chemical | Heavy metals (the risk may depend on the physical state) | Specific syndromes e.g., lead poisoning, mercury poisoning |
+Chemical | Heavy metal (the risk may depend on its physical state) | Specific syndromes e.g., lead poisoning, mercury poisoning |

 Benzene | Acute myeloid leukemia with prolonged exposure | |

-Carbon monoxide | Asphyxiation | |
+Carbon monoxide | Chemical asphyxiation | |

 Asbestos | Asbestosis, carcinoma of the lung, mesothelioma | |